Hessenberg varieties of codimension one in the flag variety: Introduction

 \

 \textbf{Acknowledgements:} Escobar is partially supported by NSF Grant DMS 1855598 and NSF CAREER Grant DMS 2142656.
-Precup is partially supported by NSF Grant DMS 1954001.
+Precup is partially supported by NSF Grant DMS 1954001 and NSF CAREER Grant DMS 2237057.
 Shareshian was partially supported by NSF Grant DMS 1518389.